docutils/docutils/docutils/README.txt

 This is for those who want to get up & running quickly.

-1. Docutils requires Python (version 2.7 or later), available from
+1. Docutils requires Python, available from

      http://www.python.org/